Careers Home

 Primary user task: A prospective applicant, care assistant, nurse, hospitality role, wants to understand what working at Care UK is like and find a job to apply for.

 Careers audience landing.
-Six "signpost panels" of ~700 px each stack vertically, the page is essentially a list of CTAs to other pages, each wrapped in 700 px of chrome.
+Six near-identical signpost panels stack vertically, about 700 pixels each.
+The page is essentially a list of links to other pages, each wrapped in a lot of decorative framing.

 Page-specific findings